This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Call 911 for signs or symptoms of anaphylaxis,

-- Cramping or severe pain in your abdomen
+- You have cramping or severe pain in your abdomen.

 Steps to take for signs or symptoms of anaphylaxis: